DCSIMG

 • Lexical resource: Vocabulary is vital in IELTS General Writing Task 1, and if you use different words and spell them correctly, it will help you in your final score.

 Writing a letter can be easy, but there are a few things you need to have in mind while doing it.
-And here are some things you should have in mind during the IELTS General Writing Task 1.
+Here are some things you should have in mind during the IELTS General Writing Task 1.

 Use the correct vocabulary according to the tone

-There is always a formal and an informal way to say something and having that in mind is great when you are doing the IELTS General Writing Task 1.
+There is always a formal and informal way to say something, and keeping that in mind is essential when completing the IELTS General Writing Task 1.

 Some vocabulary is easy to learn, however, in the Road to IELTS Preparation Course you will get tips and advice that you can use to find the right words.